rawlam/cycling-collision-stats/README.md

-# Project 1 - Cycling: How to Beat Collision Statistics
+# Cycling: How to Beat Collision Statistics

-## Background
+## Introduction

 The importance of maintaining a healthy lifestyle, both physically and mentally, has been at the forefront for many people.
 In turn, people have been using cycling as a method of transportation, to not only maintain a healthy lifestyle, but from an economical and environmental perspective as well.
 There are inherent risks involved with cycling and safety is of utmost concern for cyclists.